 This panorama requires constant attention for eventual fluctuations on the rodent population as well as its ectoparasites that may be a signal of plague activity.
 Several hypotheses have been put forward to explain the persistence of the plague bacillus during periods of quiescence and the causes for re-emergence.
-An eventual reappearance of plague activities could derive from social degradation, climate changes, expansion of rodents' population, and epizootization.
+An eventual reappearance of plague activities could derive from social elibrary.wiley ons) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons License degradation, climate changes, expansion of rodents' population, and epizootization.